mikechamberlain/coding-standards/README.md

 ## Architecture

-- We follow a classic tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.
+- We follow a tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.
 - Consider omitting the Service layer if it only serves as a trivial wrapper around the Repository.
 This reduces boilerplate and accelerates development.
-Introduce the service layer at a later date once it becomes necessary.
+Yes, this means your controller can call a repository directly.
+Introduce the Service layer at a later date only once it becomes necessary.
 (This is controversial.
-Let's try it and see how it goes.)
+Let's try it and see what happens.)
-- To isolate the client from changes to the Repository, and to prevent potentially sensitive fields from being inadvertently exposed, the ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).
+- The ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).
+This isolates the client from changes to the Repository, and prevents new and potentially sensitive fields from being inadvertently exposed.

 ## Parallelism